cmput402/cmput402.github.io/content/general/help.md

 **Questions related to the course and course material, especially if the answer could help another student!**

-🚀 Posting to the discussion forum increases your changes of a **quick response** since any of the course staff or your classmates are able to answer. 🌠
+🚀 Posting to the discussion forum increases your chances of a **quick response** since any of the course staff or your classmates are able to answer. 🌠

 Unless your question is personal (E.g., you are feeling unwell and require an EA, you have a question about your mark), all questions should be posted on the Discussion Forum first.
 Please do not share code from your implementations (configuration settings are OK).